Violence, abuse and unhealthy relationships

-Violence and abuse often includes many types of abusive and controlling behaviour which are used together, intentionally to control another person or to have power over them.
+Violence and abuse often include many types of abusive and controlling behaviour which are used together intentionally to control another person, or to have power over them.
 It is rarely a one-off incident and usually gets worse over time.
 Where a person does experience a one-off incident the abuser is likely to do it again, and to others.
 The people responsible for violence and abuse are most likely to be known to the person experiencing it, including friends, acquaintances, partners and family members.

 If you are experiencing violence or abuse, there are a range of support options for you to choose from.
 If you are worried about a student, learn how you can help.

 The Disclosure Response Team are a team of specialist University staff trained to respond to disclosures of violence and abuse.
 They support students affected by harassment, hate crime, sexual violence, relationship abuse and other forms of unacceptable behaviour.